treydock/puppet-lmod/README.md

 #### Public classes

 * `lmod`: Installs the packages and /etc/profile.d files necessary to use lmod
-* `lmod::apps::all`: Includes all classes in the `lmod::apps` namespace
-* `lmod::apps::gcc`: Installs the packages necessary to use and build a gcc module
-* `lmod::apps::openmpi`: Installs the packages necessary to use and build an openmpi module
-* `lmod::apps::ruby`: Installs the packages necessary to use and build a ruby module

 #### Private classes

+* `lmod::install`: Installs the packages necessary to build and use lmod.
 * `lmod::load`: Manages the files under /etc/profile.d
 * `lmod::params`: Defines default values